With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

-You may go to school and earn a degree in anthropology, zoology, marine biology or some other natural science, with the eventual goal of become a professor.
+You may go to school and earn a degree in anthropology, zoology, marine biology, or some other natural science, with the eventual goal of becoming a professor.
 Teachers get lots of time off, and at least you’d have a glimmer of hope for snagging some grant money for your studies.

 Or you may wish to pursue another totally unrelated field.
-Cryptozoolgists come from every profession, and have taken many diverse paths.
+Cryptozoologists come from every profession and have taken many diverse paths.
+There are all kinds of monster hunters out there, and those who give cryptozoology a bad name are no help to the emerging science.
 You may wish to choose something where you can make tons of money to fund your yearly expeditions in search of the Megalodon shark!

 No doubt humans have been telling tall tales about strange animals since the invention of language, but what we think of as modern cryptozoology is likely only a bit older than a century.
 In 1892 a Dutch zoologist named Anthonie Cornelis Oudemans published the manuscript called The Great Sea Serpent.

-Nowadays, you can hardly click on the television without coming across a show on cryptozoology.
-Finding Bigfoot, which airs on Animal Planet, is perhaps the most noteworthy.
+For a while, you could hardly click on the television without coming across a show on cryptozoology.
+Finding Bigfoot, which aired on Animal Planet, was perhaps the most noteworthy.
 Destination Truth (Syfy Channel), and Beast Hunter (National Geographic Channel) are other shows which have delved heavily into the search for unknown creatures.

 Below you'll read about a few of the more famous creatures in the world of cryptozoology.
-None of these animals have been proven my mainstream science, but nevertheless there is plenty of anecdotal evidence to suggest they are out there.
-As a cryptozoologist you may specialize in the study of one or more of these creatures.
+None of these animals have been proven by mainstream science, but nevertheless, there is plenty of anecdotal evidence to suggest they are out there.
+As a cryptozoologist, you may specialize in the study of one or more of these creatures.

 He’s the star of the cryptozoology world, known to deftly elude researchers but then reveal himself to anyone with a camera incapable of shooting a clear picture.